scrounge: /skrounj/ informal verb: to actively seek [books] from any available source

 During my later elementary years, I really enjoyed reading the historical book series of The American Girls Collection, produced by Pleasant Company.
-As an adult, there are some I like more than others now, but Addy is still my favorite.
+As an adult, there are some I like more than others now, but Addy, written by Connie Rose Porter, is still my favorite.
 These series give girls (and boys too!) the opportunity to learn about history through characters close to their own age.
 The original series all follow the same six-book formula, and though the main characters are all growing up in different time periods, they all display courage and hope in various ways.

 Each book contains many realistic illustrations, and a "Looking Back" section after the story that includes photographs and drawings, to give some more historical context to the setting and events described.

 In the first Addy book, we are introduced to Addy, a nine-year-old girl who is a slave on a plantation near the end of the Civil War.
 But in the very first chapter, Addy lies awake at night and listens to her parents talk about freedom -- they plan to run away.
 But before they get the chance, Addy's father and brother are sold.
-Addy's mother makes the difficult decision to run away anyway, and leave her one-year-old baby behind with Addy's Aunt and Uncle, hoping that the family will all make it to Philadelphia someday.
+Addy's mother makes the difficult decision to run away anyway, and leave her one-year-old baby behind with Addy's aunt and uncle, hoping that the family will all meet up again in Philadelphia someday.

 Reading this as an adult/parent has a whole different dimension to it.
 While this series obviously does not even begin to touch on all the horrors of slavery, reading about the punishments and family separations still had an effect on me as a child, and this story made it seem much more real than a history textbook could have.